X5464/cyber-sec-task-6/README.md

 	•	Key observations and a Summary of best practices (from step 6) in paragraph or bullet form.
 	•	A list of your screenshot file names (like test1_weak.png, test2_medium.png, etc.), indicating which test each one represents.
 	•	A short section on Learning Outcomes (what you learned about password strength and security).

-Use Markdown formatting (headers #, ##, bullet points -, tables, etc.) to make the README clear.
-Follow GitHub’s markdown style: a top-level # for the repo title, and ## for subsections ￼.
-Preview the README in GitHub to ensure formatting is correct before submitting.

-Example README.md Content

 # Password Strength Testing